MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 The map of Europe shown above used an unclassed gradient scale.
 I will now make a map using a classed colour scheme.

 First, legend breaks need to be determined and created.
-I will use the [classInt](https://cran.r-project.org/web/packages/classInt/classInt.pdf) package to help with this task.
-I chose to create 6 intervals, allowing to giving enough information, while avoiding to overcrowd the legend.
+I used the [classInt](https://cran.r-project.org/web/packages/classInt/classInt.pdf) package to help with this task.
+I chose to create 6 intervals, allowing to give enough information, while avoiding to overcrowd the legend.
 The method used is the [Jenks natural breaks classification method](https://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization).
 It is a convenient method that minimizes the variance within classes, while maximizing variance between classes.